chaddy50/AndroidConcertTracker/README.md

 # Technical Details
 This app was built using [Kotlin](https://kotlinlang.org/) and [Jetpack Compose](https://developer.android.com/compose).
-It is the Android client for a [self-hosted backend API (FastAPI + PostgreSQL)](https://github.com/chaddy50/FastAPIConcertTrackerAPI) that stores your library.

 ## Libraries Used
 [Retrofit 2](https://github.com/square/retrofit) for making type-safe HTTP API calls.